Oracso/Oracso/README.md

 I aim to bring the same approach to your organisation, writing code that is generic and modularised, maximising its applicability and scalability.

-All consultations and communications are of course FREE, I enjoy speaking to people :)
+All consultations and communications are of course FREE, I enjoy speaking to people so please reach out :)

 ## CV